-Age-proof diet for longevityFebruary 28th, 2013 in Health
+Age-proof diet for longevityFebruary 28, 2013 by Marco Boscolo in Medicine & Health / Health

 By studying the molecular mechanism of food nutrients from a Mediterranean diet in an elderly population, scientists hope to help countering their physical and mental decline.

 We are what we eat.
 However, little is known on how a specific dietary regime can impact the life of the elderly.
 Now, researchers from an EU funded project called NU-AGE are investigating the effects of the Mediterranean diet on older people.
 Their aim is to get clues on how to counteract physical and cognitive decline through diet changes.